JCSDA/jedi-docs/docs/inside/jedi-components/ioda/interface.rst

    yobs_.read("ObsValue");
    Log::trace() << "CostJo::CostJo done" << std::endl;

-Here is an example of saving the contents of an observation vector, H(x), into an ObsData array.
+Here is an example of saving the contents of an observation vector, H(x), into an ObsSpace.
-The ObsVector object yobs is constructed in the first line, and the third line creates an ObsData array called "hofx" and stores the vector data into that ObsData array.
+The ObsVector object yobs is constructed in the first line, and the third line creates an ObsSpace Group called "hofx" and stores the vector data into that ObsSpace.

 .. code-block:: C++